What Does Heaven Look Like?

 However, all these don’t come close to the masterpiece that heaven is!
 According to 1 Cor.
 2:9, the human eyes have not seen, nor have our ears heard anything like it.
 Neither can our minds begin to imagine its beauty.
 Let’s try using the Word to help our minds comprehend.
 According to Scripture, what does heaven look like?

-God’s presence is what makes heaven what it is.
-It’s the best part of it all.
-There’s no need for a sun or another source of light because the glory of God lights up heaven constantly.
+As earlier explained, heaven is where God lives and His very presence is what makes heaven what it is.
+Without God in it, there will be nothing called heaven.
+There is no need for a sun or another source of light because the glory of God is what lights up the entire city.
 It is never dark there because God’s countenance never dims.
-He is light in the entirety of the word.
+He is light in the very entirety of the word.

 It is the centerpiece of heaven.
 Revelation 4:3 gives a majestic description of God seated on His throne.
 It says He shines like precious stones and there’s a rainbow around His throne that looks like an emerald.
 The throne emits lightning, thundering, and voices.
 What a sight!

-The walls of the city of heaven are huge with a thickness of over 200 feet.
-They are made of jasper and their foundations according to Rev. 21:14, are twelve in number with the names of the twelve apostles of Jesus on them.
+The walls of the city of heaven can be described as gigantic with human words The bible records from a thickness of over 200 feet.
+Imagine standing next to that!
+The city walls are made of jasper and their foundations according to Rev. 21:14, are twelve in number with the names of the twelve apostles of Jesus engraved into them.

 The 12 foundations are made of jasper, sapphire, agate, emerald, onyx, ruby, chrysolite, beryl, topaz, turquoise, jacinth, and amethyst respectively.